espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

         └── shtc3.c
 ```

-#### Component code
+Now we have created the component structure, including all the required files, you can populate the component with your own code.
+To illustrate this process, we will walkthrough the process for creating the I2C sensor SHTC3.

+### Write the component code

-From now on, we will create the required code for the component to get the values from the sensor using I2C peripheral.
-The focus for the code explanation will be more on the new I2C driver.
+We will now create the required code for the component to get the values from the sensor using I2C peripheral.
+The focus for the code explanation will be more on the new I2C driver `driver/i2c_master.h`.

 To avoid a very long code description, please see the full code on the **SHTC3** component [repository on GitHub](https://github.com/pedrominatel/esp-components/tree/main/shtc3).